hellohaptik/docs_haptik/docs/bot-builder/basic/create-the-canvas.md

   Check if there is an existing brand mascot.
 If there isn’t, start creating one!

-  **First**, fill this 🗝 Bot Personality Builder with all the attributes of the bot that define its personality.
+  **First**, fill this 🗝 [Bot Personality Builder](/assets/Bot_Personality_Builder.docx) with all the attributes of the bot that define its personality.
+You can download the template by clicking on the link.

   **Second**, make sure that you give it a name.
 The name could be generic like Crisco Virtual Assistant but clearly labeling it as a virtual assistant is important   to set the right expectations with the user.
 Just so that the user can recollect your bot and say hi!

 💡 Here’s a [resource](https://blog.ubisend.com/discover-chatbots/best-chatbot-names) to help you out.

-  **Third**,  don’t forget to give it a face. 🗝 Here’s a link to our IVA icon library for reference!
+  **Third**,  don’t forget to give it a face. 🗝 [Here’s](/assets/IVA_Avatars.pptx) a link to our IVA icon library for reference!
+You can download the template by clicking on the link.

-  Here’s a filled-up sample of a complete Bot Personality here to help you along!
+  There’s a filled-up sample of a complete Bot Personality here to help you along!

   Ultimately, here’s the question you need to answer.
 Does the IVA resonate with the brand's voice of communication?